A05annex/a05annexRobot/README.md

 ## Characterizing Your Team's Robot(s)

-Every robot base will probably be slightly different in terms of geometry, swerve modules, Roborio, and NavX; so we wanted a way we could setup the parameters for both our competition and practice/prototype robot so that we did not maintain different code branches for each.
+Every robot base will probably be slightly different in terms of geometry, swerve modules, Roborio, and NavX; so we wanted a way we could set up the parameters for both our competition and practice/prototype robot so that we did not maintain different code branches for each.
 We want to be able to run the same code on both robots.
 To satisfy this we introduce an
 <tt>[A05Constants](